 - 7.1 The contract will be let in line with the payment by results method similar to the existing contract.
 Potential contractors will be required to enter a formal bid into the tender process detailing the amount that they will charge for the issue of fixed penalty notices.
-All income deriving from FPN payment and awarded to the Council as a result of the prosecution will be retained by the Council. - 7.2 To date the contract has demonstrated that this model is cost neutral, which also generates a significant profit for the authority.
-Based on the data gathered from the contract, the proposed contract value over the 4 year period be £1.3 £1.4 million. - 7.3 At a payment rate of 64% the expected income per annum will be £340,000-£360,000 resulting in a net income to the Council of £104,000 - £198,000 per annum dependant on the agreed terms of contract.
+All income deriving from FPN payment and awarded to the Council as a result of the prosecution will be retained by the Council. - 7.2 To date the contract has demonstrated that this model is cost neutral, which also generates funding for increased operational activity and any additional prosecution costs.
+Based on the data gathered from the contract, the proposed contract value over the 4 year period be £1.3 £1.4 million.
+The approach already taken in the management of the budget would continue.
+All surplus monies will continue to be ring-fenced to deal with the on-costs including co-ordinated multi-agency operations and criminal litigation in contested cases. - 7.3 At a payment rate of 64% the expected income per annum will be £340,000-£360,000 resulting in a net income to the Council of £104,000 - £198,000 per annum dependant on the agreed terms of contract.